The Impact of Electric Vehicles on the Grid: Customer Adoption, Grid Load and Outlook

 Load Impacts by ISO - 2015 (GWh and %)

-Each of our reports in this two-part series on electric vehicles provide background on the current market, and serve as an analytical toolkit that presents modelling and scenario analysis extending through 2025.
+Each of our reports in this two-part series on electric vehicles provide background on the current market, and serve as an analytical toolkit that presents modeling and scenario analysis extending through 2025.
 The analysis looks into possible impacts to load, demand, distribution and transmission, peak usage and electric rates in specific geographies and nationwide.

 Download a free brochure with a full table of contents as well as more information on the report's analysis.